Overview

 The Polyglot Format

-[0-63] ELF64 header (fits within the tar filename field)
+[0-63] ELF64 header (embedded in tar's filename field)

 [64-511] Remaining tar header (ustar magic at byte 257)